-Germany loses six million coronavirus face masks in Kenya
+Germany says six million coronavirus face masks missing in Kenya

-BERLIN (Reuters) - German customs officials are attempting to track down about 6 million face masks ordered to protect health workers from the coronavirus which went missing at an airport in Kenya.
+BERLIN (Reuters) - German customs officials are trying to track down about 6 million face masks, ordered to protect health workers from the coronavirus, that they say went missing at an airport in Kenya.

-“The authorities are trying to find out what happened,” said a defense ministry spokeswoman, confirming a report first published by Spiegel Online.
+“The authorities are trying to find out what happened,” a German defence ministry spokeswoman said, confirming a report first published by Spiegel Online.

+A Kenyan Airports Authority (KAA) spokeswoman said investigations had found nothing so far.

 The FFP2 masks, which filter out more than 90% of particles, were ordered by German customs authorities.
 They and the armed forces procurement office have been helping the health ministry to get hold of urgently needed protective gear.